-Fast development of 2D graphene in recent years has led to a variety of different applications for field emission based devices [19].
-Compared with other metallic or 1D nanoscale CFE electron sources, graphene is well known for possessing several desirable properties: (1) it has excellent thermal, mechanical, and electrical characteristics [16,20], (2) its work function can be significantly lowered both by direct contact with metals (effectively doping it), and through the application of intense electric fields [48,49], (3) it is extremely flexible.
+Fast development of two-dimensional (2D) graphene in recent years has led to a variety of different applications for field emission based devices [20,53].
+Compared with other metallic or 1D nanoscale CFE electron sources, graphene is well known for possessing several desirable properties: (1) it has excellent thermal, mechanical, and electrical characteristics [17,21]; (2) its work function can be significantly lowered both by direct contact with metals (effectively doping it), and through the application of intense electric fields [54,55]; and (3) it is extremely flexible.
 Graphene CFE electron sources fall into two main categories: the single-tip cathode field nano-emitter (which includes point cathodes and ring cathodes) and graphene film cathodes, which consist of densely packed graphene nano-emitters.
-Only the former can be used for electron microscopy applications, as the latter produces a large array of defocused overlapping electron virtual sources that cannot be subsequently defocused down to a single nano-sized probe.
+Only the former can be used for electron microscopy applications, as the latter produces a large array of defocused overlapping electron virtual sources that cannot be subsequently focused down to a single nano-sized probe.

 3.1.
-Graphene film emitters
+Graphene Film Emitters

 To achieve successful electron emission from graphene, it is crucial to orientate thin graphene edges or control the dimension of graphene protrusions on some supporting substrate, in order to sufficiently enhance the applied electric field to produce quantum tunneling.
 Until now, many emerging technologies have become available for fabricating vertically aligned graphene nanosheets (VG) or graphene protrusions.
-The plasma-enhanced chemical vapor deposition (PECVD) is the most widely used way to synthesize large-scale VG graphene films [50], which offers the advantages of a lower substrate temperature and higher growth selectivity (Fig. 3a).
-Koh et al. presented a pulsed laser deposition (PLD) method [51] to directly fabricate graphene thin film onto metal nano-sized Spindt tips by using the transformation of solid carbon deposited from a pulsed laser system at low temperature (Fig. 3b).
-The main drawback of these two deposition methods remains the difficulty of controlling the graphene film ordering and density with problems arising due to the screening effect [52,53].
+The plasma-enhanced chemical vapor deposition (PECVD) is the most widely used way to synthesize large-scale VG graphene films [56], which offers the advantages of a lower substrate temperature and higher growth selectivity (Figure 3A).
+Koh et al. presented a pulsed laser deposition (PLD) method [57] to directly fabricate graphene thin film onto metal nano-sized Spindt tips by using the transformation of solid carbon deposited from a pulsed laser system at low temperature.
+The main drawback of these two deposition methods is the difficulty of controlling the graphene film ordering and density without incurring problems such as the screening effect [58,59].

 Figure 3.
-SEM images of microfabricated graphene film emitters. (a) Top view SEM micrograph of as grown FLG by microwave PECVD.
-Reproduced with permission from [50], Copyright AIP, 2008; (b) Graphene onto metal nano-Spindt tip by pulsed laser deposition.
-Reproduced with permission from [51], Copyright Wiley, 2014; (c) Graphene films prepared by electrophoretic deposition.
-Reproduced with permission from [54], Copyright Wiley, 2009; (d) Screen-printed graphene films.
-Reproduced with permission from [55], Copyright IOP, 2009; (e) Hybrid structures of graphene stretched on patterned and size-controllable Si nanowires.
-Reproduced with permission from [24], Copyright Springer Nature, 2015.
+SEM images of microfabricated graphene film emitters.
+(A) Top view SEM micrograph of as grown few-layer graphene (FLG) by microwave plasma-enhanced chemical vapor deposition (PECVD).
+Reproduced with permission from [56], Copyright AIP, 2008; (B) Graphene films prepared by electrophoretic deposition.
+Reproduced with permission from [60], Copyright Wiley, 2009; (C) Screen-printed graphene films.
+Reproduced with permission from [61], Copyright IOP, 2009; (D) Hybrid structures of graphene stretched on patterned and size-controllable Si nanowires.
+Reproduced with permission from [25], Copyright Springer Nature, 2015.
+ITO: indium tin oxide; PMMA: poly(methyl methacrylate).